kappys1/cloudy-optimizer/README.md

 <h2>Features</h2>

-- Optimize images from URL
+- Optimize images directly introducing an URL
-- Modify the quality of the image
+- Modify the quality of the images and get the new optimization value
-- Get the optimized url image from cloudinary
+- Get the optimized url of image and use it in your webpage (it requires cloudinary account or use demo)
-- Download the optimized image
+- Download the all optimized image or one by one
 - Show the improvement of all images in size and percentage